incite-literacy/incite-literacy.github.io/src-ls/picture-of-success.md

 They give you a clear, adaptable process that helps you:

-- Understand the *why* behind your project — what problem are you solving, and why does it matter?
+- Understand the **why** behind your project — what problem are you solving, and why does it matter?
-- Identify *who* is impacted — your audience, users, collaborators, or community
+- Identify **who** is impacted — your audience, users, collaborators, or community
-- Define the *steps* you’ll take — from research to brainstorming, building, and refining
+- **Define the steps** you’ll take — from research to brainstorming, building, and refining
-- Decide *how* to bring it to life — what tools, resources, or strategies you’ll use
+- Decide **how** to bring it to life — what tools, resources, or strategies you’ll use
-- Reflect on *what worked* and *what didn’t* — so you can improve, adapt, and grow
+- Reflect on **what worked** and **what didn’t** — so you can improve, adapt, and grow

-What makes Incite Literacy different is that you're given the time, space, and support that *real learning* requires.
+What makes Incite Literacy different is that you're given the time, space, and support that real learning requires.

-Deadlines exist—but they’re there to help you learn **how to manage your time**, not punish you when things take longer than expected.

-You’re going to make mistakes.
-Things won’t always go as planned.
-And that’s not just okay—it’s part of the process.

-When things fall apart, you try again.
-You reflect, adjust, and move forward.

-That’s how deep learning happens.
-That’s how confidence is built.
-That’s how you grow.

 ---